Hailey Baldwin Draws Attention As She Wears A Shirt & No Pants In L.A.

 Hailey Baldwin commanded attention as she strolled around Los Angeles this week.
 The Daily Mail reports that the model was photographed running errands in California, but that she decided to leave her pants at home for the outing.

-In the paparazzi photos, which were obtained by the outlet, Hailey wears an oversize t-shirt with no bottoms.
-Baldwin sported the white shirt with a leather jacket over top.
-She wore the garment as an extremely short dress and paired the ensemble with some knee-high white boots that flaunting her long, lean legs in the process.
+In the paparazzi photos, which were obtained by the outlet, Hailey wore an oversized T-shirt with no bottoms.
+She sported the white shirt with a leather jacket over top.
+Hailey wore the garment as an extremely short dress and paired the ensemble with some knee-high white boots that flaunted her long, lean legs in the process.

 Hailey wore her long, blonde hair pulled up into a messy bun on top of her head and accessorized the racy look with some large gold hoop earrings, a pair of dark sunglasses, her wedding ring on her finger, and a black leather purse, which she slung over her shoulder.

-Baldwin, who celebrated her one-year wedding anniversary with husband Justin Bieber last week, also carried a drink, her phone, and a brown paper shopping bag in her hand for her day out.
+Hailey, who celebrated her one-year wedding anniversary with husband Justin Bieber last week, also carried a drink, her phone, and a brown paper shopping bag in her hand for her day out.

 Hailey appeared to rock a full face of makeup, which included darkened eyebrows, a bronzed glow, and pink eye shadow.
-She added a shimmering glow to her face, pink blush to her cheeks, and as dark pink color on her lips.
+She added a shimmering glow to her face, pink blush to her cheeks, and a dark pink color on her lips.

 As previously reported by The Inquisitr, Justin and Hailey haven’t had an easy first year of marriage.
-Bieber has admitted to dealing with some depression and anxiety issues, but Baldwin has been by his side the entire way.
+Justin has admitted to dealing with some depression and anxiety issues, but Hailey has been by his side the entire way.

 Earlier this year, source told Life & Style that the duo were attending therapy together to ensure they handled the ups and downs of their marriage properly.